 If I have questions or concerns about my student's academic program or progress, is it appropriate to call the college?

 Yes, it is appropriate.
 We do believe that your most important source of information about your student's progress is your student and we hope that you will foster open and honest communication with your son or daughter about his/her academic work.
-If you would like to talk with someone at the college about your student's academic situation, feel free to call the student's advisor or the Student Affairs office.
+If you would like to talk with someone at the college about your student's academic situation, feel free to call the student's advisor or the Solution Center office.
 Again, the information we can provide without the student's written permission is limited, but if you have concerns we may contact the student and/or instructors to see if additional assistance or advising may be needed.

 What is my student expected to take the first semester?